Puppeteer API Reference for axe DevTools for Web

 const builder = new AxeDevToolsPuppeteer(page, { rulesetID: 'wcag2' });

-An alternate constructor is available which opens a page and performs the CSP bypass for you.
-Instead of passing it in a preloaded page, this constructor is passed the browser and a URL to open.
+An alternate constructor can open a page and perform the CSP bypass for you.
+Instead of passing it a preloaded page, you pass a Browser object and URL.
 It automatically closes the page after analyze is called.
 Additionally, it automatically performs the CSP bypass.
 This is its constructor:

 loadPage(browser: Browser, url: string, options?: IOptions)

-It includes the same options for alternate axe-core sources or rulesets and these arguments are passed in the same way as above.
-Here is a sample file using the alternate constructor and logging the scan results to console.
+This constructor includes the same options for alternate axe-core sources or rulesets, and these arguments are passed in the same way as above.
+Here is a sample file using the alternate constructor, which logs the scan results to the console:

 const puppeteer = require('puppeteer');